Generic Name: minocycline (MIN-oh-SYE-kleen)

 - Be sure to use Minocin for the full course of treatment.
 If you do not, the medicine may not clear up your infection completely.
 The bacteria could also become less sensitive to this or other medicines.
 This could make the infection harder to treat in the future.

 - Hormonal birth control (eg, birth control pills) may not work as well while you are using Minocin.
 To prevent pregnancy, use an extra form of birth control (eg, condoms).

 - Lab tests may be performed while you use Minocin.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Minocin should not be used in CHILDREN younger than 8 years old.
+- Minocin should not be used in CHILDREN younger than 8 years old; safety and effectiveness in these children have not been confirmed.
 Using Minocin in CHILDREN younger than 8 years old or in women during the last half of pregnancy may cause a permanent change in the tooth coloring of the child.

 - PREGNANCY and BREAST-FEEDING: Minocin has been shown to cause harm to the fetus.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Minocin while you are pregnant.
 Minocin is found in breast milk.
 Do not breast-feed while taking Minocin.